Battleship-Halberd/Hypnobot/README.md

 # Hypnobot
-A discord bot for various hypnosis-themed servers
+A discord bot, programmed in python, for various hypnosis-themed discord servers